-The Federal Police Development Program is the recruitment program for ACT Police and Federal Agent base recruits.
-These two areas make up part of the sworn roles with the Australian Federal Police (AFP), the other part being Protective Service Officers who have their own recruitment process.
+The Federal Police Development Program is the recruitment program for ACT Police and Federal Agent positions.
+These two areas make up part of the sworn roles with the Australian Federal Police (AFP), the other part being Protective Service Officers which has its own recruitment process.
 ACT Police provide police services to the Australian Capital Territory (ACT), including initially working as community police officers.
 Federal Agents prevent and detect crimes against Commonwealth law.
 Movement between the two areas of the AFP is possible throughout your career.
-This article will take you through the annual recruitment process for the Federal Police Development Program gateway by gateway.
-Lateral applicants will find some sections of this article useful.
+This article will take you through the annual recruitment process for the Federal Police Development Program.

 The recruitment process is as follows:

-The AFP have five core capabilities that every role holder must have.
+The AFP has five core capabilities that every role holder must have.
 You are expected to use the application process at each stage to demonstrate your skills against these competencies.